-A restaurant’s physical space has the power to create a transformative experience and link customers to the brand for life.
-At Nice Branding Agency, our branding team uses restaurant interior design to create restaurant experiences that fully immerse the customer in the brand through compelling visuals and messaging.
+A businesses’ physical space has the ability to create a life-changing experience and tie customers to the brand for life.
+Our branding team at Nice Branding Agency uses business interior design to create experiences that fully immerse the customer in the brand through compelling visuals and messaging.

 What is Environmental Branding, Exactly?

-Environmental branding is the practice of bringing a brand to life within the walls of a physical space.
-This often referred to as restaurant interior design.
-This includes the design of the interior and exterior, including the selection of lighting, flooring, wall finishes, wall installations, furniture, fixtures, and hardware.
-Restaurant interior design makes the brand tangible and real.
-And it allows for the development of a strategic customer journey that influences a person’s perception of your restaurant, even before tasting the food.
+The practice of bringing a brand to life within the walls of a physical space is called environmental branding.
+This can also be referred to as business interior design.
+This is inclusive of both the inside and outside of a space, including the choosing of the light fixtures, flooring, wall finishes, wall installations, furnishing, fixtures and hardware.
+Business interior design makes a brand not only tangible but also allows for the creation of a strategic consumer experience.

-Our team created a restaurant brand for a street-food-inspired, halal-style Gyro restaurant in the great state of Texas.
-We were charged with naming the restaurant, creating a visual direction, a logo design, a website design, and a menu design.
-We also developed restaurant materials, including a take-out bag design and cup design, as well as merchandise design including staff T-shirts.
+The Nice team developed a brand for a Gyro restaurant that focuses on street-food-inspired, halal-style food in Texas.
+We were tasked with naming the restaurant, creating visual direction, logo design, website design, and menu design.
+We also created marketing materials, including a take-out bag design and cup design, as well as design staff t-shirts and other merchandise.

-We started with the restaurant floor plan and seating layout.
-This was provided to us by the architect.
-Here, we developed a plan that indicated selections for lighting, flooring, seating, tables, wall art, wall color and texture, tile, floor graphics, and more.
-Our scope of work was to curate or create every single element that a customer would encounter as they journeyed through the front-of-house.
+The restaurant floor plan and seating layout was where we chose to start.
+These were provided by the architect.
+With these, we were able to create a plan that designated choices for lighting, flooring, seating, tables, wall art, wall color and texture, tile, floor graphics, etc. Our job was to choose or create all the elements that a customer will encounter as they journey through the space.

-For Gyro Republic, our goal was to create an environment that would communicate the brand’s narrative, which was centered around their concept of street food for the people and the power to choose.
-It was a republic, after all.
-So, the overall design was tailored to appeal to a wide demographic but with an emphasis on a millennial target.
+Our goal was to create an environment that would convey Gyro Republic’s brand narrative, which is focused around the concept of street food for the people and the power to choose (It’s a republic, get it?).
+This design had an emphasis on millennial customers, but it was still tailored to appeal to the a wider demographic.

-We started by selecting concrete floors as a base for the design.
-This application would allow us the ability to use hand-painted graphics to direct the customer journey.
-Too many quick-service restaurants neglect the customer journey and end up underwhelming and confusing people as soon as they walk through the doors.
+We selected concrete floors to serve as a base for the design.
+This would allow us to use hand-painted graphics to guide the customer journey.
+It seems that all too often quick-service restaurants don’t acknowledge the customer journey and underwhelm and confuse people when they enter the building.

-Next, we selected seating and tables for the restaurant.
-The seating selections played a huge role in covertly communicating brand messaging.
-Chairs were varied in both color and style.
-The seating all aligned with the brand’s aesthetic and colors.
-However, the variety within these bounds conveyed a person’s power to choose their seat.
-And more subtly, the varying styles and colors communicated the differences in the people themselves who would exist inside the republic.
+The next step we took was choosing the seating and tables for the restaurant.
+The seating choices played a large role in quietly communicating the brand message.
+We varied the chairs in the color and style.
+The seating was in alignment with the brand aesthetic and color.
+The variety of seating signified a customer’s power to pick a seat of their choosing.
+Beyond that, the varying styles and colors told the story of the differences between the people themselves that exist within the republic.

-To provide a foundation for consistency amid the variety of chairs, wooden tables were selected for the entire space.
-Along one wall, custom booth seating was designed to maximize space within the narrow footprint.
-The design dictated that the riser at the foot of the booth seating would be decorated with a focal tile that would mirror the tile at the point of purchase.
+To build consistency amongst the plethora of different chairs, we choose wooden tables to fill the space.
+On one wall, we added in custom booth seating to make the most of the space within the limited footprint.
+We also determined that the riser at the foot of the booth seating should be adorned with a focal tile that would mimic the tile at the register.

-The walls provided a canvas for conveying brand messaging in an obvious and uber-visible manner.
-We chose to implement custom art on both sides of the restaurant.
-On the left wall, near the entry, we designed a large-scale mural with the brand phrase “Make Gyros Not War.”
-This phrase aligned with the overall concept and delivered a pretty impactful statement to those entering the space.
+We utilized the blank walls as a canvas to convey the brand message in an indisputable and unmistakable way.
+We then chose apply custom art on both side of the restaurant.
+For the left wall, near the entry, we designed a substantial mural with the statement “Make Gyros Not War.”
+This phrase was in alignment with the overall brand approach and offered a pretty impressive statement to anyone whom entered the space.

-In this mural, neon lights outlined the words.
-An illustrated hand holding up two fingers to show off a peace sign took a prominent position, and the logo icon was present within the design as well.
-This mural was placed strategically to capture attention, even from the parking lot.
-Additionally, it was designed to be somewhat of a “selfie-wall” and would allow customers to snap a photo from wherever they sat in the dining room.
+For this mural, we utilized neon lights for the phrase.
+An illustrated hand holding up a peace sign was prominently placed, and the logo icon was very visible within the design too.
+We strategically placed this mural to grab the attention of customers, even from outside.
+It was also created as a “selfie-wall” of sorts that would allow diners to take a photo from anywhere they may be sitting in the dining room.

-Directly across the dining room, we designed typographic posters featuring key phrases.
-These messages were set on top of black-and-white imagery depicting traditional street food.
-Brand colors were overlaid atop the imagery to unite the art under the overall visual direction.
+Right across the dining room, we created a typographic poster that featured other key phrases.
+We placed these words on top of black-and-white imagery that illustrated traditional street food.
+The brand colors were laid on top of the images to unite the art to fit the overall visual direction.

-Further into the restaurant, another custom mural design greeted customers as they approached the point of purchase.
-This mural was created for the space where customers would wait to place their orders.
-The hand-illustrated piece conveyed drawings and brand messaging, including, “fight for clean ingredients;” “made with love, not MSG;” “globally-inspired;” and more.
-The placement of this mural was intentional, as it was important to communicate certain differentiators in a place where people would be stalled and able to read and digest the messaging.
+Another custom mural greeted the customers as they came up to the point of purchase.
+This mural was created to add to the space where diners would wait while placing their orders.
+The hand-drawn piece displayed drawings and brand messaging such as “fight for clean ingredients;” “made with love, not MSG;” “globally-inspired;” and more.
+This mural was placed intentionally, we thought it was important to publicize the brand’s differentiators in a place where people would have time to take them in.

 To further define the customer journey, industrial, powder-coated piping was implemented to divide the line and create a path for customers to follow.
 Additionally, the point-of-purchase counter was made into a focal point with the use of custom tile on the riser.
 From the front door, any customer could easily make out the journey, and where it would end at the point of purchase.